+23. 24.

-- A) would be learned
+A) as a result of A) would be learned

-- B) must be learned
+B) regardless of B) must be learned

-- C) might have been learned
+C) with the aim of C) might have been learned

-- D) were being learned
+D) contrary to D) were being learned

-- E) could have been learned
+E) except for E) could have been learned

-A) upon

-- B) into

-- C) off

-- D) for

-- E) against
+A) upon B) into C) off D) for E) against

 Demosthenes, a native of the city of Athens, was considered by ancient writers to be Greece's greatest speech writer and orator.
 There has no legal profession in ancient Greece at the time.
 People who went to court (26)----- their own arguments to the jury, and those who needed help hired speech writers.
 Able to write strong, persuasive speeches, Demosthenes (27)----- to be a master of rhetoric.
-With great skill, he blended half-truths, attacks on his opponents, emotional appeals, and vivid, direct language into powerful speeches.
-Demosthenes wrote speeches for clients involved in private lawsuits and in public criminal trials, and he delivered some (28)----- court himself.
-Demosthenes published some of his speeches as advertisements (29)----- attracting new clients.
-His abilities were widely praised, but (30)----- his reputation grew, he also made enemies.